78

 ROI Score: 78/100 · Strong Value

-University of Miami earns a 78 ROI score -- Strong Value tier -- but the story is split.
+University of Miami earns a 78 ROI score - Strong Value tier - but the story is split.
 Business, finance, engineering, and nursing graduates perform well.
 Life sciences, arts, and humanities graduates do not.
 The 12,913-student private research university in Coral Gables admits 18.9% of applicants and charges $62,616 sticker tuition.
-Average net price is $37,244 -- the highest in this batch outside of Baylor, and a genuine concern for families planning on anything other than full aid eligibility.
+Average net price is $37,244 - the highest in our dataset outside of Baylor, and a genuine concern for families planning on anything other than full aid eligibility.
 Median earnings reach $54,500 six years out and $75,328 at ten years.
 The payback period is 7.2 years.
 The 83.7% completion rate is solid.
 Finance and Financial Management (213 graduates, $70K starting) and Registered Nursing (245 graduates, $75K starting) are the high-volume, high-earning anchors.
 Biology graduates start at $17,571.
 Ecology graduates start at $23,504.
-Students planning pre-med tracks need to understand that the biology income data reflects students who did not proceed to medical school -- the actual earnings for Miami pre-med students who graduate medical school would not appear in this dataset.
+Students planning pre-med tracks need to understand that the biology income data reflects students who did not proceed to medical school - the actual earnings for Miami pre-med students who graduate medical school would not appear in this dataset.

 Payback Period